zenoniii/litewrite/readme.md

 [Alegreya](http://www.huertatipografica.com.ar/tipografias/alegreya/ejemplos.html) typeface by Juan Pablo del Peral, [light paper fibers](http://subtlepatterns.com/?p=1311) background by Jorge Fuentes.

-## Remotestorage coming soon!
+## Remotestorage

 This is an [unhosted web app](http://unhosted.org), meaning its code is fully client-side, without any server backend you need to trust!
-Soon we’ll add support for the open [remotestorage](http://remotestorage.io) protocol so you will be able to sync your data across devices & browsers.
+It also supports the open [remotestorage](http://remotestorage.io) protocol so you can sync your data across devices & browsers.

 ## License